WellingtonMarinho/clients_data/README.md

     $ heroku container:release web

+## Exemple how to create a virtualenv using virtual wrapper and other python version
+    $ mkvirtualenv -p ~/.pyenv/versions/3.10.4/bin/python3.10 -a `pwd` teste_env

 ### Activate Hot Reload with Ipython in shell_plus django extensions
     in .ipython/profile_default create file ipython_config.py then add: